Section 2511. Removal and Construction of Sidewalks and Recreational Trails

 2. Remove and replace (at no additional cost to the Contracting Authority) any areas of the sidewalk or recreational trail not designated for removal but which are removed, broken, or damaged by removal operations.
 Perform removal according to Article 2510.03, A.

+a.
 Widths shown in contract documents are minimums, excluding curbs or flares.

 • Running Slope.
 Tolerance between design slope and maximum allowable slope is less than 1.0%.